-There are 630 calories in one sandwich serving of Burger King Impossible Whopper sandwich.
+As mentioned above, there are 630 calories in a Burger King Impossible Whopper.

-Forty-nine percent of the calories are from fat, 37% are from carbs, and the rest—14 percent—come from protein sources such as the new plant-based beef patties.
+Calorie breakdown: 49 percent of the calories come from fat, 37 percent come from carbs, and the other 14 percent come from protein sources such as the new plant-based beef patties.

 |Impossible Whopper Nutrition|